reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 ```
 npm install node-cron node-mailer
 ```
-After installation, the dependencies can be required in our node applications

-## What We Will Be Building
+## Implementing Cron Jobs with `node-cron`
 To demonstrate the functionality of the node-cron library, we will build `4` sample applications using node.js.

-### 1. Scheduling a Simple Task with Node Cron.
+### 1. Scheduling a Simple Task with `node-cron`
-Any task of your choosing can be automated and run at a specific time using cron job schedulers.
+Any task of our choosing can be automated and run at a specific time using cron job schedulers.
 In this section, we'll write a simple function that logs to the terminal at our specified time.

 Input the following code into the `index.js` file to create our simple task scheduler:
 ```javascript